 The most common use of arnica herbal matter is in an infused or extracted oil.
 Often used as a carrier oil or to make compresses, arnica oil uses are safe for wounds that did not break the skin.

-While it’s not technically an essential oil, the end product is similar.
+Because it’s not technically an essential oil, the end product is different – usually thicker, almost solid like a resin.
 However, because of the toxins present in arnica, use should mirror that of the extract.
-Broken skin and internal use are contraindicated, and even diffusion or inhalation are off the table.
+Broken skin and internal use are contraindicated, when applying arnica oil topically.
+But the thick nature of the extract would make diffusion difficult.

 MORE ESSENTIAL OIL USES & RECIPES!
 For 150+ effective recipes & natural remedies, get a copy of my national bestselling book, The Healing Power of Essential Oils.
 Buy today to get instant access to $300 in digital bonuses (videos, guides & more) to help you learn how to use essential oils safely & effectively!
 HealingPowerOfEssentialOils.com